rdpeng/ExData_Plotting1/README.md

 electric power consumption Data Set" which I have made available on the course web site.

-The following descriptions of the 9 variables in the dataset are taken from the <a href="https://archive.ics.uci.edu/ml/datasets/Individual+household+electric+power+consumption">UCI web site</a>:
+We described these nine variables that was taken from the <a href="https://archive.ics.uci.edu/ml/datasets/Individual+household+electric+power+consumption">UCI web site</a>: